raineylab/MotorController/README.md

 # MotorController
-Python code for graphical user interface (GUI) for wet-spinning device from Jan Rainey's lab at Dalhouise University coded by Donovan Rainey (summer 2024)
+Block diagram demonstrating component connectivity and python code for graphical user interface (GUI) for wet-spinning device in Jan Rainey's lab at Dalhouise University built and coded by Donovan Rainey (summer 2024)

 This is a GUI for an automated protein wet-spinning device that is configured to enable both speed and directional control of up to 6 stepper motors.
 The GUI